alexocode/talks/tech/quality/testing/presentation.md

 ---

-> First you need to understand how to write testable units -- 🧙‍♂️
+> First you need to understand how to write testable units.
+-- 🧙‍♂️

 ---